SAIB-Inc/Argus/README.md

 ## Features :sparkles:

 - **Indexing**: Communicate with the Cardano blockchain and filter required information, allowing users to store relevant data in a database.
 - **Cross-Platform Compatibility**: Use Argus to create .NET projects on web, mobile, and more!
-Furthermore, utilize powerful C# tools like LINQ, ASP .NET, and Entity Framework.
+- **Power**: Furthermore, utilize powerful C# tools like LINQ, ASP.NET, and Entity Framework.
 - **C# Data Structures**: Utilize C# data structures such as Lists and Dictionaries to insert Cardano data into a database or read and use that data.
 - **Efficiency**: Improved producivity allows users to create secure and powerful Cardano dApps or update existing ones faster.
-- **Utility**: Utilize C# for Cardano operations such as transaction or smart contract building.
-Additionally, users may use provided general reducers or create customer reducers that better suit your needs.
+- **Customizable**: Users may use provided general reducers or create custom reducers that better suit your needs.

 ## Roadmap :rocket: